0xcert/docs/api/api/client.md

 | Argument | Description
 |-|-
-| approval | [required] An `object` representing approval which can be of two different types described bellow.
+| approval | [required] An `object` representing approval which can be of two different types described below.
 | priority | [required] An `integer` representing the priority of the actions order.

 **AssetApprove**